 Emotions, Logistics, and Getting Everything We Want

-The notion of being cutthroat about a potential partner’s financial profile, while objectively logical, which might be exactly why feels so…unromantic, which makes sense.
+The notion of being cutthroat about a potential partner’s financial profile, while objectively logical, might be exactly why it feels so… unromantic, which makes sense.
 The way most of us grow up imagining love — the process of falling into it and then the state of existing within it — leaves us with the idea of love as something that is mostly devoid of logic.
 Love conceptually exists for most people like a bit of a reprieve for the other big parts of adult life, all of which seem drearily governed by logic.
 Falling in love is about feeling, not thinking, or at least, that’s what most of us grow up thinking.
 Once adulthood has fully come along and settled in, it’s no longer a fuzzy monolith in the future, and finding a partner to share your life with is no longer a fairy tale you’ve yet to live.
 It’s suddenly a real thing, and you can more clearly see the tangible impact another person can have on your life.

 The reality of being in love — if we’re talking about a “I want to share my life with this person” kind of love, as opposed to a “we are both in Aruba, and I’m never going to see him again in two weeks when I go home” kind of love — is that you are not effectively just evaluating someone’s ability to give you what you need emotionally and physically, but their potential for being a strong partner in terms of creating the life you want.

 Rochelle, 32, found herself suddenly considering the weight of all of these issues when her girlfriend of two years revealed she had been hiding debt for the duration of their relationship.